 Dr. Gareth Dyke, Senior Lecturer in Vertebrate Palaeontology at the University of Southampton and co-author of the study, says: “Significant to the evolution of flight, we show that Microraptor did not require a sophisticated, ‘modern’ wing morphology to undertake effective glides, as the high-lift coefficient regime is less dependent upon the detail of wing morphology.”

 “This is consistent with the fossil record, and also with the hypothesis that symmetric ‘flight’ feathers first evolved in dinosaurs for non-aerodynamic functions, later being adapted to form aerodynamically capable surfaces.”

-Dr Dyke and fellow Southampton palaeontologists will showcase their ground-breaking research at the Celebrating Dinosaur Island: Jehol-Wealden International Conference on 21 and 22 September.
+Dr. Dyke and fellow Southampton paleontologists will showcase their ground-breaking research at the Celebrating Dinosaur Island: Jehol-Wealden International Conference on September 21 and 22.

 The Isle of Wight (Dinosaur Island) and China are key areas for Cretaceous fossils, especially dinosaurs.
-To celebrate this connection, Chinese and UK dinosaur palaeontologists will discuss their research at the National Oceanography Centre, Southampton and visit key dinosaur sites on the Isle of Wight and network with tourism and business leaders to build connections for future palaentological research.
+To celebrate this connection, Chinese and UK dinosaur paleontologists will discuss their research at the National Oceanography Centre, Southampton and visit key dinosaur sites on the Isle of Wight, and network with tourism and business leaders to build connections for future palaeontological research.

 Reference: “Aerodynamic performance of the feathered dinosaur Microraptor and the evolution of feathered flight” by Gareth Dyke, Roeland de Kat, Colin Palmer, Jacques van der Kindere, Darren Naish and Bharathram Ganapathisubramani, 18 September 2013, Nature Communications.